AshokKumarChoppadandi/dev-environments/MavenDockerKibana/README.md

 mvn docker:build
 ```

 Building an image from the latest version of Kibana.
-To get the latest version of Elasticsearch.
+To get the latest version of Kibana.
 [Click here](https://www.elastic.co/downloads/kibana)

 ```
 mvn docker:build \